Adimote/legacy-ops-manual/README.md

 The process for updating the operations manual is defined within the operations manual itself.
-See the section entitled "Operations Manual Update Procedure" within the "Procedures" chapter.
+See the section entitled "Operations Manual Update Procedure" within the "Procedures" section of the "General Operations" chapter of the manual.

 # Cross-Reference Labels